Skip to main content

 "1931: Scheherazade at the Library of Pergamum" is a steam game where players assume the role of Sadie Keating, an aspiring archaeologist on a quest to save the world from a sinister mastermind and unlock 11 different endings.
 The game features over 100 hours of gameplay, 50+ story arcs, and the chance to seek romance, friendships, or rivalry with a cast of hundreds.
 It has been updated with 90+ achievements, UI improvements, and new character art.

-• The stat-raising mechanics can be overly complicated and unbalanced, making it frustrating for players to progress effectively.
+• Overly complicated stat system that can be frustrating and unbalanced, making it difficult to progress without grinding.

 • story